1944 Negro World Series: Game 5

 Roy Welmaker closed the Series out for the Grays by allowing just two runs to score on eight hits while striking out six batters.
 The Barons had trouble early with pitching that cost them dearly, as starter Alfred Saylor allowed four runs to score on seven hits with three walks before being replaced by Alonzo Boone with one out in the fourth inning.
 Boone allowed four hits with one walk and three strikeouts.

+Sunday, September 24, 1944 at Griffith Stadium in Washington, D.C.